 The City's response continues to ignore potentially significant and site-specific air quality and health risks associated with DPM emissions during construction.
 In particular, the City failed to prepare a health risk analysis ("HRA").
-Contra Costa Residents' air quality experts, SWAPE, conducted a screening-level HRA for the Project17 and found that the Project would emit approximately 125 pounds of DPM during its 453-day construction period and an additional 20 net pounds annually during operation.
-Based on these emissions, SWAPE calculated lifetime cancer risks (30 years) of 46.4 in one million, with age-specific risks of 32.5, 10.1, and 15.6 in one million for infants, children, and adults, respectively.
-These risks all exceed the Bay Area Air Quality Management District's ("BAAQMD") significance threshold of 10 in one million.
-These are significant and peculiar air quality and public health risks that were not addressed in the Housing Element
+Contra Costa Residents' air quality experts, SWAPE, conducted a screening-level HRA for the Project16 and found that the Project would emit approximately 31 pounds of DPM during its 565-day construction period and an additional 20 net pounds annually during operation.17 Based on these emissions, SWAPE calculated lifetime cancer risks (30 years) of 16.3 in one million.18 This exceeds the Bay Area Air Quality Management District's ("BAAQMD") significance threshold of 10 in one million.19 This is a significant and peculiar air quality and public health risk that was not addressed in the Housing Element EIR or the City's 15183 Consistency Memo.20 Because of this, SWAPE explains that a refined HRA should be conducted to adequately and accurately evaluate the Project's potential health risks from DPM emissions.21